Adding To The Dining Table Arrangement

 I felt that the cutting board fixed that.
 It bridged the gap between them.

-I found the image of the vintage child in my scrap box, and I put a little poster glue on the back to adhere it to the cutting board.
+I found the image of the vintage child in my scrap box, and I used poster glue to adhere it to the cutting board.

-Then I added cloth napkins to have them ready when I sit down to eat.
+Then, I added cloth napkins to have them ready when I sat down to eat.

 I found the painting with the two urns at Hobby Lobby the other day for half off.